-The CMRITO enables registrants to accept the delegation of controlled acts that are not authorized to them under the MRIT Act, provided that they comply with the RHPA and the CMRITO Standards of Practice.
-Registrants may perform controlled acts under delegation only when the following conditions have been met:
+Under the CMRTO Standards of Practice, members may accept the delegation of controlled acts under the RHPA that are not authorized under the MRT Act, provided that members comply with the RHPA and the CMRTO Standards of Practice.
+Members may perform controlled acts on the basis of delegation only when the following conditions have been met:

-- the regulated health professional who is delegating the controlled act (the delegator) is authorized by their health profession Act to perform the controlled act; - the delegator is following any applicable legislation, guidelines and policies of their regulatory body regarding delegation, and they have not been restricted or prohibited from delegating the controlled act; - the delegator has the knowledge, skills and judgement to perform and delegate the controlled act;
+- the health professional who is delegating the controlled act (the delegator) is a member of a regulated health profession authorized by their health profession Act to perform the controlled act; - the delegator is acting in accordance with any applicable legislation and any guidelines and policies of their regulatory body governing delegation, and has not been restricted or prohibited from delegating the controlled act; - the delegator has the knowledge, skills and judgement to perform and delegate the controlled act; - the member has the knowledge, skills and judgement to perform the controlled act delegated to them safely, effectively and ethically given the circumstances of the situation;

-- the registrant accepting the delegation has the knowledge, skills and judgement to perform the controlled act delegated to them safely, effectively and ethically given the circumstances of the situation; - a written record of the transfer of authority (delegation) and certification of the CMRITO registrant's competence is maintained; and - the registrant follows any conditions set by the delegator for the registration to continue to be authorized to perform the controlled act.
+- a written record of the transfer of authority (delegation) and certification of the CMRTO member's competence is maintained; and - the member complies with any conditions established by the delegator in order for the member to maintain the authority of the controlled act.

-It is important for registrants to understand that under the CMRITO Standards of Practice, CMRITO registrants cannot delegate their authorized acts to other individuals.
+It is important for members to understand, however, that under the CMRTO Standards of Practice, CMRTO members cannot delegate their authorized acts to other individuals.